realm/realm-js/integration-tests/README.md

     npm start

 Tests will have access to the following globals:

 - [the Mocha hook globals](https://mochajs.org/#hooks) (define, it, after, before, etc.).
 - `Realm` the Realm constructor.
 - `fs` the lowest common denominator of the [`fs-extra`](https://www.npmjs.com/package/fs-extra) and [`react-native-fs`](https://www.npmjs.com/package/react-native-fs) APIs.
 - `path` a [node-independent implementation of Node's path](https://www.npmjs.com/package/path-browserify) module.
+- `it.environment` lets us skip tests in specific environments.

+There is no need to clean up Realms accessed during tests, as the `Realm.clearTestState` is called after each test, which removes all Realm files in the default directory.

 ## Current limitations